Alcohol and other drugs in the workplace

 Fitness for work policies

 The head contractor for Commonwealth funded building work that is required to have a WRMP must have a fitness for work policy as part of the WRMP.
+The fitness for work policy must provide for drug and alcohol testing.
 It must address how those on site, including employees of the head contractor, subcontractors and their employees and others, will be required to comply with the relevant fitness for work policy (ie. through contract or some other enforceable means).